ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/mediafield.md

-# Media Field Type
+# Media field type

-This Field Type represents and handles a media (audio/video) binary file.
+This field type represents and handles a media (audio/video) binary file.

 It's capable of handling the following types of files: